-A IATEX document is made out of 2 parts.
+A LATEX document consists of 2 parts.
 The first part is the preamble.
 The things written here will be valid throughout the whole document, such as the right packages and fonts.
-The second part starts at \begin{document} and ends at \end{document} The contents of your document are inbetween these two commands.
+The second part starts at \begin{document} and ends at \end{document}.
+The contents of your document are inbetween these two commands.